 Faculty-in-Residence are required to devote 12 hours per week to the program, mostly working directly with the students in their community.
 Work may include programming with student staff members or other partners, advising students individually or in small groups, teaching Fiat Lux courses, and casual interactions during social events and other Hill activities.
-Faculty-in-Residence have the flexibility to employ the methods that best compliment their individual talents and interests, and are expected to develop plans in conjunction with the Associate Director for Faculty Programs and their Resident Director.
+Faculty-in-Residence have the flexibility to employ the methods that best compliment their individual talents and interests, and are expected to develop plans in conjunction with the Director for Faculty Programs and their Resident Director.
 Much involvement takes place through programming - either events that the FIR has designed or ones designed by students.
 Past FIR programs have included film screenings and discussions, poetry groups, cultural celebrations, hiking and camping outings, paper-writing workshops, community service events, guest lectures, and theatrical performances.
 FIRs also spend some time with other FIRs and with staff and others across campus doing planning work that strengthens the program by offering faculty perspective and by bridging residential and classroom learning.
 Faculty-in-Residence receive a 3-year assignment, and are provided with an apartment and a meal plan in On-Campus Housing.

 Teaching and Programming